SEBI's Static IP Mandate Is Live: Fix Your Cloud Trading Bot Now

 • February 4, 2025: SEBI issues the original circular.

-• September 30, 2025: SEBI extends the deadline via Circular SEBI/HO/MIRSD/MIRSD-PoD/P/CIR/2025/132.
+• September 30, 2025: SEBI extends the implementation deadline via Circular SEBI/HO/MIRSD/MIRSD-PoD/P/CIR/2025/132.

 • NSE implementation: NSE/INVG/67858 operationalizes the requirement at the exchange level.

 The regulation's intent is traceability.
-A dedicated, static IP creates an auditable link between a trader's identity and their automated activity on the exchange.
+A static IP creates an auditable link between a trader's identity and their automated activity on the exchange.
 Shared rotating proxy pools don't qualify.
 The IP must be traceable to you specifically.

 This isn't a flaw.
 It's how PaaS platforms run thousands of apps efficiently on shared infrastructure.
 But you can't whitelist a moving target.
 The moment your outbound IP changes, the broker's gateway rejects the call.

 • Dhan (dhanhq): Growing broker with an active developer community and a well-maintained Python library.
-Enforcing the mandate.

 • ICICI Direct (Breeze API): Enforcing.